frankelavsky/academic_homepage/collab.md

    2. 1-2 students supporting my work (when available/appropriate).
    3. (*Optional*): a write-up of our work, submitted as a full paper to a major venue.

+### What does funding enable?

+Funding doesn't just buy my time.
+It helps me scale, be the best educator I can be, and explore new horizons.
+Industry, academia, and even broadly society, all benefit from these things, whether directly or indirectly.

+The first and best thing that funding does it it **helps me scale**.
+I need to hire students, postdocs/research staff, and acquire equipment.
+Funding makes that happen.
+I can only do so much by myself!
+Scale is important to think about in terms of funding because industry and government partners get results in a shorter turnaround time and academic partners have opportunities to work with the best materials and people.

+Providing funding also **enables students** who are working with me to have hands-on opportunities to learn what real problems people out in the world are actually facing.
+Cal Poly's philosophy of "[learn by doing](https://www.calpoly.edu/learn-by-doing)" isn't about emulating abstract problems, but giving students opportunities to learn from the real world.
+Enabling students is important because industry, academia, and government all benefit from students who not only have experience with concrete problems but actually care about engaging them.

+Providing funding **scaffolds new directions**, too.
+What does this mean?
+Well, most of my research projects start with a prototype, proof of concept, or early-stage development.
+These aren't just bootstrapped into being.
+Funding that is applied generally to my work, like a research gift or no-strings attached type of arrangement, gives me flexibility to explore new directions.
+Some of my work is highly valuable to industry, but not all work that needs to be done should be motivated by industry's immediate demands.
+Some research requires more open ideation and risk-taking, which is what funding also enables me to do.
+And open ideation matters for industry, academia, and government because innovation (*real* innovation) is a public good.
+We all benefit from the activity of research, at its core.
+Research is a way to socialize risk taking and then socialize the benefits of those risks when they pay off.
+It's cheaper and safer for all of us to have a plucky researcher who sometimes explores the unexplored, and this way of doing things tends to lead to humanity's greatest achievements and breakthroughs.

 ## Why freelance?

 I hope to build out a professional model of a professor who is also a R&D freelancer.
 Some do this, with varying degrees of success - but why would I, personally, want to do this?